FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/JOB_create_filter_dir_zos/r_sentinel_cft_config_parms.md

 The following table describes the overflow file definition for the Logger file.
 In this setup:

--   TRKSHAREDFILE=YES is MANDATORY when the logger file is shared between the <span class="mc-variable suite_variables.EventRouterName variable">Event Router</span> and other applications.
-Set this to NO if the applications are sending messages directly to the Sentinel server without going through the <span class="mc-variable suite_variables.EventRouterName variable">Event Router</span>
+-   TRKSHAREDFILE=YES is MANDATORY when the logger file is shared between the {{< TransferCFT/eventroutername >}} and other applications.
+Set this to NO if the applications are sending messages directly to the Sentinel server without going through the {{< TransferCFT/eventroutername >}}
 -   The log structure is ONLY used to define a logger file shared between the partitions of the SYSPLEX, and is NOT referenced in any parameters

 <table>